diegomrodrigues/statistical_learning_notes/02. Linear Classification/topics.md

         *     Finding a solution as a linear combination of the support points and a classification rule for new observations
          * Support vectors define the optimal separation.
         *   Limitations with data that are not separable.

-**Key Themes:**

-*   **Linearity and Beyond:** Linear models as fundamental building blocks, with explicit considerations of what can be represented with linear decision boundaries, and strategies to augment these boundaries.
-*   **Discriminant Analysis vs. Generative Models:**  Comparison of methods that directly model decision boundaries vs. those that model class-conditional densities.
-*   **Optimization Techniques:**  Maximum likelihood, gradient descent, and convex optimization
-*   **Model Selection:** Choice between models based on number of parameters and assumptions.
-*   **Connections to Linear Regression:**  Strong relationship between linear regression, LDA, and logistic regression and how these connections can be used to derive algorithms.
-*   **Data Preprocessing and Feature Selection:** The impact of scaling and dimensionality reduction on classification performance and the importance of data analysis.
-*  **Robustness:** Discussion on models that are robust to misspecification in the data.

-This list should provide a detailed understanding of the various topics and subtopics covered in the document, suitable for a data scientist with your expertise.
-Let me know if you have any questions or need further analysis.